GenericSweetener/cycloidal-manual/README.md

-Note – this is a work in progress draft
+Note – this is a work in progress draft, more things will be copied across when finished

 # Sections
 ## 1 – Intro